veenavijai/stanford-nlp/lec-2.md

 **Why do we use 2 vectors in Word2Vec?**

 If we have two vectors for each word - for when it is a centre-word and one when it is an outside-word, gradient computation is straightforward.
 Otherwise, if we use only one word vector - consider a centre-word w.
-We will have to consider w as well while calculating the softmax of its outside-words, which leads to square terms.
+We will have to consider w itself while calculating the softmax of its outside-words, which leads to square terms.
 Having 2 separate word vectors actually simplifies the math.

 **Family of Word2Vec models**